 2) For those programs in which the family is not enrolled, a preliminary eligibility screen shall be conducted simultaneously for medical assistance under Article V of the Illinois Public Aid Code; children's health insurance program benefits under the Children's Health Insurance Program Act; and Title V maternal and child health services provided through DSCC.

-3) When a child is determined eligible for and enrolled in the EI program and has been found to at least meet the threshold income eligibility requirements for medical assistance under Article V of the Illinois Public Aid Code or benefits under the Children's Health Insurance Program Act complete an All Kids application with the family and forward it to the Illinois Department of Healthcare and Family Service's All Kids Unit for a determination of eligibility.
+3) When a child is determined eligible for and enrolled in the EI program and has been found to at least meet the threshold income eligibility requirements for medical assistance under Article V of the Illinois Public Aid Code or benefits under the Children's Health Insurance Program Act, with parental consent, complete an All Kids application with the family and forward it to HFS All Kids Unit for a determination of eligibility.

 1) Arrange for a meeting to be held, at a time and place convenient for the family, with the IFSP team.
-The meeting must include the child's parent and other family members, as requested by the parent, if feasible to do so, the Service Coordinator, a person or persons directly involved in conducting the evaluations/assessments, potential service providers within the EI Service System as appropriate, and others, such as an advocate or person outside the family by parental request, to develop the Individualized Family Service Plan; and
+The meeting must include the child's parent or parents, other family members, as requested by the parent, if feasible to do so, the Service Coordinator, a person or persons directly involved in conducting the evaluations and assessments, service providers within the EI Service System as appropriate, and others, such as an advocate or person outside the family by parental request, to develop the IFSP; and

 2) Provide reasonable prior written notice to the family and other participants of this meeting early enough before the meeting date to ensure that they will be able to attend.

-d) At the meeting to develop the Individualized Family Service Plan, the service coordinator shall:
+d) At the meeting to develop the IFSP, the Service Coordinator shall:

 1) Coordinate and participate in the meeting.

-2) Ensure that the meeting is conducted in the parent's native language or mode of communication, unless it is clearly not feasible to do so, or that an interpreter is present to translate what is discussed.
+2) Ensure that the meeting is conducted in the native language of the family or other mode of communication used by the family, unless it is clearly not feasible to do so.

 3) Seek a consensus by the multidisciplinary team regarding child outcomes, functional goals and objectives and an integrated plan to meet the goals and objectives set forth in subsection (e).

-4) If no consensus is reached, the service coordinator shall establish a Department approved service plan reviewed by Department designated experts, and shall provide the parents with prior written notice, pursuant to Section 500.165, of the Department's proposed service plan.
+4) If no consensus is reached, the Service Coordinator shall establish a Department approved service plan reviewed by Department designated experts, and shall provide the parents with prior written notice, pursuant to Section 500.165, of the Department's proposed service plan.
 The parents may seek Mediation under Section 500.145 or a Due Process Hearing under Section 500.140 or file a State Complaint under Section 500.170 regarding other requested services.

 e) The Individualized Family Service Plan must: